Königsberg Cathedral: Post–World War II

 After the war, the cathedral remained a burnt-out shell and Kneiphof was made into a park with no other buildings.
 Before the war, Kneiphof had many buildings.
 One of the buildings was the first Albertina University building, where Immanuel Kant taught, which was situated next to the east side of the cathedral.
 New construction nearby includes the House of Soviets.

 Shortly after Kaliningrad was opened to foreigners in the early 1990s after the fall of the Soviet Union, work began to reconstruct the cathedral.
 In 1994, a new spire was put in place using a helicopter.
 In 1995, a new clock was put in place.
 The clock has four bells (1,180 kg, 700 kg, 500 kg & 200 kg), all cast in 1995.
 The clock chimes every quarter of an hour.
 On the hour, the clock chimes by playing the first notes of Ludwig van Beethoven's Symphony No. 5, followed by monotonic chiming to indicate the hour.
 Between 1996 and 1998, work was done to construct the roof.
 Work was also done to put in stained glass windows.

 One problem during the reconstruction was the subsidence of the cathedral which had happened over time.
 Even during German times, the subsidence had been evident.

+In 2002, the architectural image of the cathedral was registered with the Ministry of Culture as a trademark.
+As a result, the State Institution “Cathedral” is entitled to receive 0.5% of revenue generated from commercial activities involving the use of the cathedral’s image, such as the sale of postcards and other goods bearing its depiction, including, for example, “Sobornye” cigarettes and “Vostochnoprusskaya” vodka.
+According to the director of the State Institution “Cathedral”, the funds obtained in this way are intended for the restoration of the cathedral.

 In 2007–2008, a marble epitaph of 17th-century Polish princely magnate Bogusław Radziwiłł and his wife Anna Maria was renovated with funds from the Polish Ministry of Culture and National Heritage.

 Today, the cathedral has two chapels—one Lutheran, the other Russian Orthodox—as well as a museum.
 The cathedral is also used for concerts.